-Scroll Top
+Skip to main content Scroll Top

 As Karnataka continues to urbanize and industrialize, the need for effective sewage management has never been greater.
 The Karnataka State Pollution Control Board (KSPCB) has established comprehensive guidelines for Sewage Treatment Plants (STPs) to ensure that wastewater is treated safely and efficiently before being discharged or reused.
-This detailed guide will walk you through everything you need to know about KSPCB’s STP guidelines for 2025-including standards, compliance, penalties, and how innovative solutions like SUSBIO ECOTREAT can help you stay ahead.
+This detailed guide will walk you through everything you need to know about KSPCB’s STP guidelines for 2026-including standards, compliance, penalties, and how innovative solutions like SUSBIO ECOTREAT can help you stay ahead.

 What is KSPCB?